Symphonic Concert Filharmonia Narodowa

 Łukasz Borowicz

-Head of the Poznań Philharmonic Symphony Orchestra and music director of the Poznań Philharmonic, and guest conductor of the Krakow Philharmonic.
-Born in 1977 in Warsaw.
+Artistic Director of the Tadeusz Szeligowski Poznań Philharmonic and chief conductor of the Poznań Philharmonic Orchestra, principal guest conductor of the Krol Szymanowski Krakow Philharmonic.
 He studied at the Fryderyk Chopin Academy of Music in Warsaw (now: Fryderyk Chopin University of Music) in the Bogusław Madey’s class; he obtained there his doctoral degree in conducting under the tutelage of Antoni Wit.
-In the years 2007–2015, he was the artistic director of the Polish Radio Symphony Orchestra in Warsaw, and in the years 2006–2021, he was the first guest conductor of the Poznań Philharmonic Orchestra.
+In the years 2007–2015, he was the artistic director of the Polish Radio Orchestra in Warsaw, and in the years 2006–2021, he was the principal guest conductor of the Poznań Philharmonic Orchestra.

-The artist has been awarded the Polityka Passport (2008), Polish Music Koryfeusz Award (2011), the Cyprian Kamil Norwid Award (2013), the Tansman Award for "outstanding musical individuality" (2014) and the Honorary Award of the Polish Composers' Union (2021).
+The artist has been awarded the Polityka’s Passport (2008), Polish Music Koryfeusz Award (2011), the Cyprian Kamil Norwid Award (2013), the Tansman Award for ‘outstanding musical individuality’ (2014) and the Honorary Award of the Polish Composers’ Union (2021).

-is debut as an opera conductor at the Teatr Wielki – Polish National Opera in Warsaw (Wolfgang Amadeus Mozart's Don Giovanni).
-In 2018, he conducted Giacomo Meyerbeer's opera Les Huguenots at Opéra Bastille in Paris, and the following year, the premiere of Stanislaw Moniuszko's Halka at the Theater and der Wien, directed by Mariusz Treliński and featuring, among others, Piotr Beczała (the Polish premiere of this production under his baton took place at the Teatr Wielki – Polish National Opera in Warsaw in 2020).
+Łukasz Borowicz debuted as an opera conductor at the Teatr Wielki – Polish National Opera in Warsaw (Wolfgang Amadeus Mozart’s Don Giovanni).
+Within the Ludwig van Beethoven Easter Festival he presented 20 unknown operas.
+In 2018, he conducted Giacomo Meyerbeer’s opera Les Huguenots at Opéra Bastille in Paris (as a first Polish conductor in the Opéra’s history), and in the following year, the premiere of Stanisław Moniuszko’s Halka at the Theater an der Wien, directed by Mariusz Treliński and featuring, among others, Piotr Beczała (the Polish premiere of this production under his baton took place at the Teatr Wielki – Polish National Opera in Warsaw in 2020).